stwomack/pcf-hugo-workshop/content/post/lab-6.md

     https://github.com/rjain-pivotal/PCF-demo
     ````

+2. Change the manifest.yml to in the PCF-demo directory to reflect your studentID

+    ````
+    applications:
+      name: studentXXX-pcfdemo
+      memory: 512M
+      instances: 1
+      host: studentXXX-pcfdemo
+      path: ./target/pcfdemo.war
+    ````
-2. We have S3 buckets configured to save your artifacts and the IAM user credentials to access the bucket.
+3. We have S3 buckets configured to save your artifacts and the IAM user credentials to access the bucket.
 This will be given during the workshop.

-3. Configure the properties files and assign it to the pipeline
+4. Configure the properties files and assign it to the pipeline

     Copy the pcfdemo-properties-sample.yml to your ~/.concourse/pcfdemo-properties.yml
     Change the cf properties, github properties and s3 properties.